dainst/idai-field/desktop/README.md

 # Field Desktop

-The German Archaeological Institute’s ([DAI](https://www.dainst.org)) new take on a field research documentation system.
+Field Desktop is the German Archaeological Institutes ([DAI](https://www.dainst.org)) take on digital field and find recording for archaeological excavations.

 ## Usage